First post, by shock__

 What's you guys' and gals' opinion on that?

-EDIT: development blog here: ARGUS Project thread - now accepting pre-orders (for north/south American and Europe)
+EDIT: development blog here: ARGUS Project thread - Now with gerbers and documentation in initial post!

 Current Project: new GUS PnP compatible soundcard